blkboxlogictc/SMS_User_App/DEPLOYMENT_SUMMARY.md

 # Quick Deployment Summary

-## 🚀 Ready for Production Deployment
+## 🚀 Production Deployment Status

+✅ **Backend**: Successfully deployed at https://sms-user-app.onrender.com
+🔄 **Frontend**: Deployment triggered on Vercel (auto-build from GitHub)

-The Stuart Main Street App is now fully prepared for production deployment with the following configurations:
+The Stuart Main Street App is now in production deployment with the following configurations:

 ### ✅ Completed Setup